When you sit down to edit a book, you want to improve your story and your writing.

 Another element to check is the minor events and details that arise in your story.

-I remember in one book I wrote that a character put a six-pack of beer into his empty refrigerator.
+In one book I wrote, I remember that a character put a six-pack of beer into his empty refrigerator.
 Three chapters later, he returned to find only eleven left.

 19. Don’t be afraid to chop